 Their jaws dropped.
 They stared at me with eyes wide open.
 Just like the time I told them that there will be sex in heaven.

-It’s not unusual for us to have brain-bending and mind-blowing moments our meetups with The Thinkery.
+It was not unusual for us to have brain-bending and mind-blowing moments our meetups with The Thinkery.
 This time, though, an audible, synchronous gasp filled the air outside the coffee house, where a few of us gathered after we closed down the place and resisted bringing the conversation to an end.
 What caused the gasp?
 I asserted that jealousy is love.

 Earlier in the discussion, someone mentioned that he was burdened by jealousy.
 Indeed, jealousy is widely regarded as a negative trait, one that implies a flaw ranging anywhere from insecurity to psychotic possessiveness.
 (Often, it’s used to express envy, another negative trait.)
 Yet, the Bible names jealousy as an attribute of a perfect God.